google/docsy-example/content/en/guide/1. On-Boarding SDDC/_index.md

 On-boarding VMware Cloud on AWS is a two part process:

-1. You must setup an Amazon VPC in the region you want to deploy your VMware SDDC to
+1. You must [Setup an Amazon VPC](/guide/1.-on-boarding-sddc/AWS-VPC-Setup) in the region and availability zone that you want to deploy your VMware SDDC to.
-2. Login to [vmc.vmware.com](https://vmc.vmware.com) and connect to your Amazon account and deploy your SDDC
+2. Login to [vmc.vmware.com](https://vmc.vmware.com) and connect to your Amazon account and [Deploy your SDDC](/guide/1.-on-boarding-sddc/Deploy-SDDC)

-### Refer to the guides below to get started: